Teddy Allen (basketball)

-Teddy Allen (born June 7, 1998) is an American basketball player for the Tijuana Zonkeys of the CIBACOPA.
+Teddy Allen (born June 7, 1998) is an American basketball player for the Winnipeg Sea Bears of the Canadian Elite Basketball League (CEBL).
 He played college basketball for the New Mexico State Aggies, West Virginia, Western Nebraska Community College, and Nebraska Cornhuskers.

 Early life

 Allen was born in Phoenix, Arizona and grew up in Mesa, Arizona.
 He grew up in a household with an abusive father until he was 11.
 Allen initially attended Desert Ridge High School, but was dismissed from the school after fighting with another student.
 After attending Canyon Valley School and Highland High School and struggling with his mental health, he went to Boys Town, a treatment and education facility for at-risk youth in Boys Town, Nebraska, at the recommendation of his stepfather.
 As a junior, he averaged 26.6 points and 12.4 rebounds per game and was named second team All-Nebraska.
 Early in his senior season Allen's mother, Elise died of cancer.
 He averaged 31.6 points and 13 rebounds per game and was named the Nebraska Gatorade Player of the Year as a senior.